ngocson98/Alarm-Clock-with-GUI/README.md

 # Alarm-Clock-with-GUI
 Python Project for Beginners – Alarm Clock with GUI.
 Being a beginner it’s critical to work in the right direction.
 To master a programming language, you should work on projects.
 In this article, we will develop a basic python project – Alarm clock.

-Develop an Alarm Clock
+# Develop an Alarm Clock
-About the Python Project
+## About the Python Project
 The objective of our project is to implement an alarm clock using Python.
 Python consists of some very innovative libraries such as datetime and tkinter which help us to build the project using the current date and time as well as to provide a user interface to set the alarm according to the requirement in 24-hour format.

-Prerequisites
+## Prerequisites
 This project requires good knowledge of Python and GUI (Graphic User Interface).
 Python when combined with Tkinter provides a fast and easy way to create GUI applications.
 Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.
 All the modules used need not be downloaded beforehand like the other libraries like NumPy, thus this project will be user friendly and accessible in any virtual environment used for python programming.

-Project File Structure
+## Project File Structure
 First, let’s check the steps to build an Alarm Clock program in Python:
 Importing all the libraries and modules required Putting forward a while loop which takes the argument of the time, the user wants to set the alarm on and automatically breaks when the time is up, with sound
 Create a display window for user input.
-1. First, we import all the necessary libraries and modules:
+#1.
+First, we import all the necessary libraries and modules:

-#Importing all the necessary libraries to form the alarm clock:
+# Importing all the necessary libraries to form the alarm clock:
 from tkinter import *
 import datetime
 import time